-Another big advantage of a larger sensor is smaller depth of field, which translates to better opportunities to isolate subjects from the background – an important factor for many photo enthusiasts and pros out there.
+Another big advantage of a larger sensor is the smaller depth of field, which translates to better opportunities to isolate subjects from the background – an important factor for many photo enthusiasts and pros out there.
 Once Canon releases fast primes for the M mount, it will be possible to capture creative photographs with beautiful bokeh; something that is tougher to achieve on small sensor cameras.
 At the same time, a larger sensor requires a bigger image circle from lenses, which means bigger lenses.
 So a big sensor can be both good and bad, depending on how you look at it (more on this below).

 In terms of image quality, as you can see from the Camera Comparisons page of this review, it is very good at low ISOs below ISO 1600 and a little weaker at high ISOs when compared to the excellent 16 MP sensor from the Sony NEX-5R.
 It is also weaker in dynamic range when compared to the competition (as can be seen further down below).
 But despite this, the EOS M produces the same excellent colors and skin tones as Canon’s DSLRs and 18 MP is more than plenty for most photography needs.
 Hence, while image quality is important, I would not look at it as the only benchmark.
-That’s why I recommend reading about all other features of the camera and then decide if it fits you or not.
+That’s why I recommend reading about all the other features of the camera and then decide if it fits you or not.